rrra/www/content/post/2018/spring-2018-tech-signup.md

 title = "Signup for the Spring 2018 Technician Classes" authors = [ "K0STK" ]
 +++
-Registration for RRRA Spring 2018 Techician Classes is now open.
+Registration for RRRA Spring 2018 Technician Classes is now open.
 Please [register on-line](https://www.eventbrite.com/e/technician-license-class-tickets-43414216089) (we use Eventbrite to manage our registrations). **This [series](/dates/spring-2018-technician)